Fetal alcohol spectrum disorder: Advocacy model

 The advocacy model takes the point of view that someone is needed to actively mediate between the environment and the person with FAS.
 Advocacy activities are conducted by an advocate (for example, a family member, friend, or case manager) and fall into three basic categories.
 An advocate for FAS: (1) interprets FAS and the disabilities that arise from it and explains it to the environment in which the person operates, (2) engenders change or accommodation on behalf of the person, and (3) assists the person in developing and reaching attainable goals.

-The advocacy model is often recommended, for example, when developing an individualized education program (IEP) for the person's progress at school.
+The advocacy model is often recommended, for example, when developing an individualized education program for the person's progress at school.

 An understanding of the developmental framework would presumably inform and enhance the advocacy model, but advocacy also implies interventions at a systems level as well, such as educating schools, social workers, and so forth on best practices for FAS.
 However, several organizations devoted to FAS also use the advocacy model at a community practice level as well.

-Public health and policy

 Treating FAS at the public health and public policy level promotes FAS prevention and diversion of public resources to assist those with FAS.
-It is related to the advocacy model but promoted at a systems level (rather than with the individual or family), such as developing community education and supports, state or province level prevention efforts (e.g., screening for maternal alcohol use during OB/GYN or prenatal medical care visits), or national awareness programs.
+It is related to the advocacy model but promoted at a systems level (rather than with the individual or family), such as developing community education and supports, state or province level prevention efforts (e.g., screening for maternal alcohol use during obstetrics and gynaecology or prenatal medical care visits), or national awareness programs.
 Several organizations and state agencies in the U.S. are dedicated to this type of intervention.

-As of 2016, the US Centers for Disease Control estimated 3 million women in the United States are at risk of having a baby with FASD, and recommended that women of child-bearing age should be on birth control or abstain from drinking alcohol as the safest way to avoid this.

 Prognosis

-The prognosis of FASD is variable depending on the type, severity, and if treatment is issued.
+The prognosis of FASD is variable depending on the type, severity, and whether treatment is issued.
 Prognostic disabilities are divided into primary and secondary disabilities.

 Primary disabilities

-The primary disabilities of FAS are the functional difficulties with which the child is born as a result of CNS damage due to prenatal alcohol exposure.
+The primary disabilities of FAS are the functional difficulties with which the child is born as a result of central nervous system damage due to prenatal alcohol exposure.

-Often, primary disabilities are mistaken as behavior problems, but the underlying CNS damage is the originating source of a functional difficulty, rather than a mental health condition, which is considered a secondary disability.
+Often, primary disabilities are mistaken as behavior problems, but the underlying central nervous system damage is the originating source of a functional difficulty, rather than a mental health condition, which is considered a secondary disability.
 The exact mechanisms for functional problems of primary disabilities are not always fully understood, but animal studies have begun to shed light on some correlates between functional problems and brain structures damaged by prenatal alcohol exposure.
 Representative examples include: